bgamari/ghc-users-guide/content/all-flags.gen.rst

 ``-fmax-relevant-binds=⟨n⟩``
     *default: 6.* Set the maximum number of bindings to display in type error messages.

+``-fmax-uncovered-patterns=⟨n⟩``
+    *default: 4.* Set the maximum number of patterns to display in warnings about non-exhaustive ones.

 ``-fmax-simplifier-iterations=⟨n⟩``
     *default: 4.* Set the max iterations for the simplifier.